All About DUI Evidence

 In the real world, where roads are uneven, freeway traffic is distracting, test-takers are nervous that their future could depend on the outcome of these tests, and rain, wind or particularly hot or cold weather can make test-takers uncomfortable, the accuracy of field sobriety tests drops significantly.
 In fact, many sober individuals do not pass field sobriety tests.
 To make matters worse, by the time an officer asks someone to take these tests, they have generally already decided that the suspect is intoxicated so the officer’s judgment is far from unbiased.

-While your Vista drunk driving attorney can always challenge the results of field sobriety tests, he will have even more reason to challenge the evidence if he can show that the road was in poor condition, there was heavy traffic, you suffer from a medical condition, you had improper footwear, there were poor weather conditions at the time of the test or any other reason why the test could have been performed improperly.
+While your lawyer can always challenge the results of these tests, he will have even more reason to challenge the evidence if he can show that the road was in poor condition, there was heavy traffic, you suffer from a medical condition, you had improper footwear, there were poor weather conditions at the time of the test or any other reason why the test could have been performed improperly.

 The Walk and Turn Test (WAT)